PLCnext/PLCnext_CLI_CSharp_CodeAnalyzer/Rules/CSADD031.md

 ## Solution

-You can also use the provided automatic Code Fixes to add a `[DataType]` attribute with one of the possible mappings inside. ( Press Alt + Enter on the Error line to find the Code Fix in the context menu)
+You can also use the provided automatic Code Fixes to add a `[DataType]` attribute to the `struct` with one of the possible mappings inside. ( Press Alt + Enter on the Error line to find the Code Fix in the context menu)

-Insert a `[DataType]` attribute with the name of the IEC type you want to map to.
+Insert a `[DataType]` attribute on the `struct` with the name of the IEC type you want to map to.